The Mountain Feist is a true all-American dog!

 Keep training sessions short, no more than five minutes, four or five times each day.

-Known to be a very healthy dog, the Mountain Feist has few inherited conditions or predispositions towards health issues.
+Known to be a very healthy dog, the Mountain Feist, same as Russian Bear Dog and all large dog breeds, has few inherited conditions or predispositions towards health issues.

 The biggest issue for Feist dogs is hip and elbow dysplasia.
 This condition is a developmental condition where the cartilage grows incorrectly in the joint, causing pain when moving.